leomourap/credit-card-churn-prediction/README.md

 ![image](https://user-images.githubusercontent.com/105673165/188080928-f72f1041-7f93-4d5f-8d03-5bc23c29f698.png)
 ![image](https://user-images.githubusercontent.com/105673165/188080978-ff41186c-46e2-4b3c-ae44-f68b89c539e4.png)

-#### The model performed pretty well in the simulation, with an recall of 0.9268.
+#### The model performed pretty well in the simulation, with a recall of 0.9268.
 *Recall is the best metric in this case, because it indicates our accuracy concerning the True Positives and False Negatives (Potential Churn Customers).

 ![image](https://user-images.githubusercontent.com/105673165/188260547-cebbdff7-f68a-4fa2-9aa3-2263998b9de5.png)

-*We correct predicted 76 customers with churn potential, from 82 in total (so, the model missed 6 other customers).
+*We correctly predicted 76 customers with churn potential, from 82 in total (so, the model missed 6 other customers).

 ##